Like No Other Place: Paddling the Everglades

 Season The Everglades can be paddled almost any time of year, but it is hot and very buggy from March through November.
 The best time for comfortably mild temperatures, few mosquitoes, better birding and wildlife viewing, and drier weather is December through February.

 The Itinerary To explore the East River’s five mangrove tunnels, paddle 3.2 miles downstream from the put-in to Big Lake, a wide slackwater area that’s reached after exiting the fifth tunnel.
 Most paddlers turn around there and return via the same route; with virtually no current, paddling upstream is easy.
 The round-trip time is three to six hours.
 Sit-on-top kayaks are recommended for their comfort and maneuverability in tight mangrove tunnels.
-See a description of East River Canoe Route at floridastateparks.org/fakahatcheestrand/additionalinformation.cfm.
+See a description of the East River Canoe Route at floridastateparks.org/fakahatcheestrand/additionalinformation.cfm.

 For the overnight canoe trip to Tiger Key, depart from the boat ramp behind the Gulf Coast Visitor Center in Everglades City and follow the numbered posts through Indian Key Pass to the outermost islands (Indian Key is a large, prominent outer island).
 Swing northwest (right) around the smaller Stop Keys.
 You will see the long, white-sand beach of Picnic Key on your right; Tiger Key is the next island beyond Picnic.
 The camping is on Tiger’s west shore, 3-4 hours of leisurely paddling from the park visitor center.